13 common problems with cutting plastic film, and what you can do about them

 10. Edge build-up during winding

-The best industrial razor blades produce clean cuts.
-The opposite is done by the corrugations on the cut edge of the material.
-When the web is winded, the corrugations on the corrugations give a raised roll edge.
+Optimized industrial razor blades produce clean cuts.
+Poor blades can cause corrugations on the material cut edge.
+When the web is winded, corrugations upon corrugations give a raised roll edge.
+This builds up the material edge.
 Edge-built up films are often considered unusable as they possess large difficulties to unwind.

 If you are experiencing edge-build up when using top and bottom knives it might make sense to try using razor blades instead.
 Since the top and bottom blades work at high cutting speeds, they produce poor quality cuts.
 The cut with a razor blade will be cleaner.